Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Query Languages

 A search request allows the specification of the search language to be used.
-The supported languages in addition to the default AFTS are:
+The supported language in addition to the default AFTS is:

-* Lucene: the query language provided by the popular IR framework (Supported from M2 release)
+* Lucene: the query language provided by the IR framework

 The search string syntax depends on the given query language and can differ significantly between AFTS and Lucene.
-However, there are some shared aspects that provide the same exact behavior in both languages, particularly for [field queries](https://github.com/Alfresco/alfresco-search-enterprise-docs/wiki/Search-Syntax-in-depth#field-queries){:target="_blank"}.
+However, there are some shared aspects that provide the same exact behavior in both languages.

 **Administration Features**

 * Administration console to manage the key interactions between Alfresco and Elasticsearch from Alfresco Repository
 * Ability to determine the high-level health of the Elastic Search index via the administration console

-**Deployment Options**

-* Ability to deploy Alfresco Search Enterprise 3.0 as JAR standalone application
-* Ability to deploy Alfresco Search Enterprise 3.0 via Docker Compose
-* Ability to run Elasticsearch for ACS as a managed service, using either AWS or Elastic co.
-* Ability to use a pre-existing Elasticsearch cluster rather than a pre-packaged deployment

 ## Search Query Syntax